GSA/digitalgov.gov/content/posts/2013-08-30-usability-and-accessibility-looking-at-user-experience-through-two-lenses.md

 ---

 <p style="text-align: left">
   Usability and accessibility are slightly different lenses to assess user experience.
 It is possible to be strong in one area and weak in the other.
 Using either approach alone could result in an inaccurate view of your site’s user experience.
-Evaluating your website with both usability and accessibility in mind gives all users the best possible user experience.<a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/Accessibility-290x220.jpg">
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/Accessibility-290x220-250x189.jpg" alt="Accessibility-290x220" %}</a>
+Evaluating your website with both usability and accessibility in mind gives all users the best possible user experience.<a href="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/Accessibility-290x220.jpg">{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/08/Accessibility-290x220-250x189.jpg" alt="Accessibility-290x220" %}</a>
 </p>

 ## What is Usability?

 Usability relates to the how easy things are to use.
 Generally, [usability is measured](http://www.usability.gov/what-and-why/usability-evaluation.html) against five criteria—memorability, efficiency, errors, learnability, and satisfaction (MEELS).
 In support of those criteria, ask yourself the following when evaluating a website’s usability:

 >   * What tasks are users expected to complete using the website?
 >   * How easily can someone complete those tasks?